jramos-br/jsdoc-summarize2/README.md

  */
 ```

 The default behavior of JSDoc is to use only the last description in the comment block.
-The previous descriptions are ignored.
+Previous descriptions, if any, are ignored.
 Using the Summarize2 plugin, you can write a comment block like above and the plugin automatically will change the first description into a summary.

 ## Quickstart